Measure of a Man (film): Production

 In June 2015, director Jim Loach started pre-production for the film with screenwriter David Scearce, who wrote the screenplay, based on the 1977 novel One Fat Summer by Robert Lipsyte.
 The film went into production several months later when Donald Sutherland and The Maze Runner star Blake Cooper joined the cast on September 23, 2015.
-Sutherland will play Dr. Kahn, a Wall Street executive who gives Blake Cooper's character, Bobby, a summer job on his estate.
+Sutherland was cast as Dr. Kahn, a Wall Street executive who gives Blake Cooper's character, Bobby, a summer job on his estate.
 On October 5, 2015, Judy Greer and Luke Wilson joined the film alongside Sutherland and Cooper, to play Bobby's parents, and Liana Liberato joined the cast to play his sister, Michelle.

 Principal photography for the film took place in Rhode Island, United States.

 Release

 The film had a limited U.S theatrical release by Great Point Media on May 11, 2018.
 Lionsgate released the film on August 7, 2018 on SVOD and DVD.
 Measure of a Man screened in competition on October 19 and 20, 2018 at the Alice nella Citta section of the Rome Film Festival.
 The film was released by Kinostar Filmverleih on June 13, 2019 in Germany.